Things to Know Before Visiting North America

 After 1492, Europeans started their ruling over the continent and built many modern landmarks, like Golden Bridge, Statue of Freedom, and White House in United States, Toronto TV Tower and Halifax Castle in Canada, Zocalo Public Square in Mexico and various cathedrals and high buildings spreading all over the land.

-In addition to sightseeing, there are many interesting activities worth to do in Central and North America.
+In addition to sightseeing, there are many interesting activities worth to do in North America.
 To name a few:

-• Watch aurora and ski in north Canada like Whitehorse and Churchill city;
+• Watching aurora and skiing in north Canada like Whitehorse and Churchill City;

-• Attend one of the carnivals in Mexico.
+• Attending one of the carnivals in Mexico.